 - availability of space around existing utility services

 - cost (minimising the impact on electricity bills)

 Key dates are summarised in the table below for the East Ryde to Top Ryde cable project.

 Ausgrid is responsible for assessing and approving works under the East Ryde to Top Ryde cable project.
 This process includes preparation of an environmental assessment (Review of Environmental Factors or REF).
 The REF includes a range of specialist studies and input from the community, councils and other authorities.
-The REF would be prepared once there is a preferred cable route.
-The REF would then be put on exhibition, with the opportunity for community feedback.
+The REF is being prepared on the preferred cable route.
+The REF will be put on public exhibition, with the opportunity for community feedback.